IvyWang152/Puzzle-Slider-Game/README.md

 ----Solvability Analysis:----
 puzzle_solver.py: A * algorithm is implemented to find a shortest path from the initial game state to the goal state.

 inversion_count.py: inversion count, combined with merge sort was used to check whether a puzzle is solvable or not.
-(Because I haven't mastered recursive function, so the code in this file was mainly from https://www.geeksforgeeks.org/inversion-count-in-array-using-merge-sort/

 I slightly modified it in my puzzle_solver.py to suit my code for the game.
 To be specific, the tiles'order of the current puzzle was represented as a list consisting of numbers in string types.
 This is because when initializing puzzle file, my initialize_file function in game_design.py returns a dictionary containing information about each tile and its path in string types.
 For example, key: "3" refers the third tile.
 In a 4 * 4 puzzle, "16" is the blank tile.
 Therefore, I also remove the largest number to calculate the number of inversions, as the blank tile is not taken into account in the algorithm.